Andrea Cannavina, VBA Director (2017-2019)

 Andrea offers a fresh voice on the trends impacting the way we work and do business in our challenging and changing times.
 She is known as a trailblazing entrepreneur who melds common sense practices with the hardcore reality of running a business in the “always-on” new world of work.

 Andrea brings a unique perspective to the worlds of legal, technology and getting things done.
-Enjoy a sample of Andrea's past presentations, and join the VBA (as a free member) to see even more!
+Enjoy a sample of Andrea's past presentations or join the VBA to gain access to even more of Andrea's content:

 [click link to play / right click to download]

 Publisher: The Legal Connection Newsletter & Special Report: Sorry State of Legal Practice Technology

 Author: Digital Security 101 | DAFT Your Way To Organized! | Twitter 101

 When it comes to choosing a website or blog domain name for a law practice, context is everything.

 In the grand scheme of things, we are all newbies adjusting to using mobile devices.
 After all, even if you had one of the first iPhones, it has only been five years.

 Do you prefer to use a public toilet or a home-based one?
 When you have to, you can use the public one—but really, you try to touch as little of it as possible, right?

 Your New Website “Do” List: Cover the Basics